 In short, these tiles can be used on any outdoor surface, but it is recommended that you lay down landscape fabric on top of dirt or sand areas.
 You and your children will appreciate a much cleaner play space once the tiles are installed.
 Installation is easy - just snap the tiles together and use a utility knife to cut the tiles to fit your space.
 Tiles cost approximately $3 to $5 per square foot for this cheap playground flooring option.

 Ergo Matta Perforated PVC Playground Floors

 Ergo Matta is a another perforated tile that works great for homes, daycare businesses and preschool playgrounds.
 The tiles come in bright, brilliant colors including blue, yellow, green, red, gray, white, black and beige and cost around $6 per square foot.

 They are UV treated and feature a 5 year warranty.
 They are made from recycled materials and the attractive diamond design offers excellent drainage.
 Water does not pool on the surface, and children can resume playing once the rain stops.
 To top it off, these tiles are less slippery than some other brands and models.

-While rubber tiles and poured-in-place rubber playground surfaces are the top choice for safe playgrounds, often times a playground or play space designed for younger children does not need such a high end system.
-In these cases, plastic tiles are the way to go.
+While rubber tiles and poured-in-place rubber playground floors are the top choice for safe playgrounds, often times a playground or play space designed for younger children does not need such a high end system.
+In these cases, playground plastic tiles are the way to go for cheap playground flooring that exceeds expectations.
 Kids and adults will enjoy the surface; children and indoor spaces will stay cleaner; and children will be protected from everyday mishaps.